Noahscratch493/aurora-coding/README.md

 - **Extensions:** Additional tools for advanced interactions.

 ---

-## Contributing

-Aurora is open for community contributions!

-- Report bugs or suggest features via the project repository.
-- Submit pull requests for new blocks, improvements, or bug fixes.
-- Follow the code style and naming conventions used in `aurora-blocks.ts`.

----

 ## License

 Aurora is released under the MIT License.
 See [LICENSE](LICENSE) for details.